WebAssembly Diversification for Malware Evasion: Diversification for Malware Evasion in WebAssembly

 The baseline evasion algorithm is described in \autoref{alg:naive}.
 It uses VirusTotal as a binary oracle (true if at least one VirusTotal detects malware, false otherwise).
 In this algorithm, step 1 is in line 3, steps 2 and 4 are in lines 4 to 6, and step 3 is in line 7.
 Each iteration of this algorithm, ``stacks'' a transformation on top of the previous ones (line 7) until the binary is marked as benign (line 5) or the maximum number of iterations is reached (line 2).

-With this type of oracle, the random transformation, selected at each iteration, is always applied.
-Hence, the baseline algorithm can require many iterations and oracle queries to turn the original malware into a benign binary.
+With this algorithm, a transformation is randomly selected at each iteration, and always applied.
+Hence, the baseline algorithm can require many iterations and oracle queries to turn the original malware into a misclassified binary.
 Second, some transformations might suppress the effect of previous ones.
-Third, there are better solutions than stacking a new transformation on top of the previous binary in terms of performance.
+Third, the baseline algorithm considers each vendor equally good at detecting a malware, which is naive as the vendors display considerable diversity regarding detection strength.
+An algorithm that would target evasion on the strongest vendor first would increase the overall performance of the evasion process.
 Finally, we might generate a binary that entirely evades the oracle but is unpractical in terms of size or its execution performance.